Sparky Moves and the Octopus Consortium

 B.Ed (Dance, Drama, Psychology) Rusden, Deakin University, Australia, 1985

-She has extensively studied dance styles and drumming techniques of the African Diaspora which has led to many exciting artist in residency programs in schools, festivals and communities across Australia, Ethiopia, Ghana, Senegal, India, Brazil, Nepal and the Netherlands including, 'Where journeys Meet' Gasworks Community Arts Park, to celebrate Australian Federation 2001; the Opening Ceremony for the Deaf Olympic Games at Olympic Park, Melbourne 2005; 'The Mountain to Mouth Extreme Arts Walk' You Yangs, Geelong city, Barwon Heads, 2016, 2018; Blink Dance Theatre for Geelong After Dark; 'Hildegard von Bigin' with Wendy Grose (Soparno) for Windfire Festival at St Marys Basilica and many new works for the Torquay High Tide Festival like 'SwellBeing'; 'Natural Balance'; 'Moonahs: Sentinels of the Surf Coast'; 'Circles on Waves'; 'Hidden Depths'; 'Hoofprints in the Sand'.
+She has extensively studied dance styles and drumming techniques of the African Diaspora which has led to many exciting artist in residency programs in schools, festivals and communities across Australia, Brazil, Ethiopia, Ghana, India, Nepal, Netherlands and Senegal, including, 'Where journeys Meet' Gasworks Community Arts Park, to celebrate Australian Federation 2001; the Opening Ceremony for the Deaf Olympic Games at Olympic Park, Naarm/Melbourne 2005; 'The Mountain to Mouth Extreme Arts Walk' Wadawarrung Country, You Yangs, Geelong city, Barwon Heads, 2016, 2018; Blink Dance Theatre for Geelong After Dark; 'Hildegard von Bigin' with Wendy Grose (Soprano) for Windfire Festival at St Marys Basilica and many new works for the Torquay High Tide Festival like 'SwellBeing'; 'Natural Balance'; 'Moonahs: Sentinels of the Surf Coast'; 'Circles on Waves'; 'Hidden Depths'; 'Hoofprints in the Sand'.

-In 2007, 'Children of the Blue Light' was her first major ethnographic film documentary in performance ritual at the Cape Coast Slave Dungeons of Ghana, West Africa with Asanti Dance Theatre and Wild Moves International (available online and DVD).
-Her latest ecochoreological dance film in the mangroves at Lake Connewarre, Barwon Heads, is also available, 'Dancing in the Échelons' for Mangroves from the Water exhibition at the Gordon Gallery.
+In 2007, 'Children of the Blue Light' was her first major ethnographic film documentary in performance ritual at the Cape Coast Slave Dungeons of Ghana, West Africa with Asanti Dance Theatre and Wild Moves International.
+Her latest ecochoreological dance film in the mangroves at Lake Connewarre, Barwon Heads, is also available, 'Dancing in the Échelons' for Mangroves from the Water exhibition at the Gordon Gallery , Jilang.

 On the Australian festival circuit, over the past 30 years, Jacqui has performed with many African dance bands notably, Warako Musica (Congo), Thula Sana (Sth Africa) and Adzohu (Ghana).

-Since 2001, Jacqui runs cultural dance and drumming tours and personal empowerment programs to Ethiopia, Ghana, Portugal and Senegal.
+Since 2001, Jacqui runs cultural dance, drumming and singing tours and personal empowerment programs to Ethiopia, Ghana, Greece, Portugal, Senegal, South Africa, Sri Lanka.

-Jacqui is also the bodhran player for TradJam of the Ironbark playing the music of her Celtic roots.
+Jacqui is also the bodhran player for TradJam of the Ironbark playing the music of her Celtic and Americana roots.

 As director of Wild Moves International (1991) she also facilitates other community groups